SDeLaCruz22/SMT-game-project/readMe.txt

-The 2nd recode is a work in progress and addition to the original code.
-THe original code does compile on its own.
+The original code was my first real project with coding experience and it was the reason I decided to change my major to CSE.
+On its own the original code does compile, though any experienced programmer would know that it looks horrendous.
+But I think its good to keep it in.
+I was proud when I made it and I can use it to see how far my skills have come.
-Purpose of keeping the original is that it is a working prototype.
-The recode is meant to showcase my current skills versus what I started off with.
+The 2nd recode is a work in progress rework of the original code.
+More details in that folder